 If not, it will take you almost three and a half with transfers.
-So, you can see that living on one side of the island is not convenient for visiting the other if you don’t have a car.
+So, you can see that living on one side of the island is inconvenient for visiting the other if you don’t have a car.

-Best place to live in Tenerife North
+Places to live in Tenerife North

 It has a much more local atmosphere than the south, and you’ll want to know some Spanish to get around here comfortably.

-I spent my first three weeks living near here at Igikai coliving.
+I spent my first three weeks living near here at Igikai Coliving.
 It has a relatively active digital nomad community, with Whatsapp groups you can join.